10 Questions to Ask Your Smart Home Installer Before Hiring

 Trust Your Instincts

-Even if an installer answers all these questions perfectly, trust your gut.
+Even if an installer answers all these questions reliably, trust your gut.
 Do you feel comfortable with them?
 Do they listen to your concerns?
 Do they seem knowledgeable and professional?

 You're not just hiring someone to install devices - you're choosing a long-term partner for your smart home.
 Make sure it's someone you trust.